Recently, a question has been spinning in my mind:

 Or maybe they have have had personal experience in being the obnoxious evangelist.

-They present a practical form of personal evangelism that can help the ordinary person in the pew overcome their shyness or fears in talking about their faith in Christ.
+The styles of personal evangelism presented in that book are practical forms of personal evangelism that can help the ordinary person in the pew overcome their shyness or evangelism fears.

 Peter’s Confrontational Approach — Acts 2:22-41